Friday, February 23, 2007

 This next handout will help you while reading different types of poetry.

-The 5 easy steps help you to break down the poem so it is easier to
+The 5 easy steps help you to break down the poem so it is easier toread and understand.
+We will be using this as a guide for the poetry

 we read in the classroom.